jeffpascal/Testing/README.md

 # TODO
 - completeaza excelul cu sprint total amount of bugs in this spring, corrected bugs this spring, si trimitel la raluca
-- luati buguri in spring
+- luati buguri in sprint

+- convis clientul sa ia si bugurile in considerare in sprint